niveksalim/hotel-reviews/README.md

 ### Basic Requirements
 1. Show hotels in nearby location
-2. Show the reviews of each hotel
+2. Show the reviews of each hotel (Please find a public API to get the reviews)
 3. Photo gallery of each hotel
 4. Make sure this app is able to run on iOS and Android simulator